 Surgeon Kimberly Van Zee focuses on ways to test and protect sentinel lymph nodes from removal whenever possible.
 Here, she speaks with a patient about her options.

-To plan an effective treatment strategy for you, we’ll have to know if the cancer has spread to your lymph nodes.
+To plan an effective treatment strategy for you, your doctor needs to know if your breast cancer has spread to the lymph nodes.

 Lymph nodes are small, bean-shaped structures that filter out waste products from your lymphatic system, a network of channels and nodes that drain excess fluids from tissue.
 Bacteria and foreign particles are trapped within the lymph nodes and destroyed by the cells of your immune system.
 The lymph nodes closest to the breast are located under your arms and are called the axillary nodes.
 The nodes under your breastbone are called the internal mammary nodes.

 In years past, we had no choice but to remove most of the underarm lymph nodes in an operation called axillary dissection.
 Today, we can often offer an approach that’s easier to tolerate and faster to recover from that also gets you back to normal day-to-day activities more quickly.

 During lumpectomy or mastectomy, we routinely perform what is called a sentinel node biopsy, in which we remove one or more lymph nodes under the arm to inspect for cancer cells.
 The sentinel node is the first node to which breast cancer cells travel after leaving the breast.
 We can determine which node or nodes these are by injecting a small amount of dye or radioactivity into the breast and tracking where it goes next.